phaustin/climatemath/greenhouse.md

 +++ {"user_expressions": []}

+### Summary

+* The relationship between the emissivity and the greenhouse gas concentration is well-understood both theoretically and experimentally

+* The volume scattering coefficent, and therefore the optical depth, is a function of gas concentration and absorption line strength, which in turn depends on wavelength, temperature, and atmospheric pressure.

+* Getting accurate heating and cooling rates in climate models is non-trivial, but essentially a solved problem.

++++ {"user_expressions": []}

 ## The Schwarzchild equation for radiance

 Using {eq}`eq:diff_tau` we can add an emission term to {eq}`diffbeer` to get the Schwarzchild equation for vertical radiance: